 Tesla Real-Time Insurance

-Tesla Real-Time Insurance uses data about how and how much you drive to calculate your monthly premium using Safety Score Beta, along with the information you provide.
-Your premium is determined by driving behaviors, not factors outside of the control of drivers that other insurance providers may use.
+Tesla Real-Time Insurance uses data about how safely and how much you drive to calculate your monthly premium using Safety Score, FSD (Supervised) usage and the other relevant information you provide.
+Your premium is determined by actual driving behaviors, not factors outside of the control of drivers that other insurance providers may use.

 Note: Tesla Real-Time Insurance is not available in California.
-Tesla Insurance offers an insurance product in California which does not use Safety Score Beta to determine your monthly premium.
+Tesla Insurance offers an insurance product in California that does not use Safety Score to determine your monthly premium.
 Tesla Insurance policyholders in California may opt in to receive a Safety Score for educational purposes only.

-Your Tesla Insurance premium is based on the Tesla vehicle you drive, your garaging address, amount you drive, your coverage selections and your Tesla vehicle’s monthly Safety Score.
-As your Safety Score increases, your insurance premium decreases.
+Your Tesla Insurance premium is based on the Tesla vehicle you drive, your garaging address, the amount you drive, your coverage selections, your Tesla vehicle’s monthly Safety Score and FSD (Supervised) usage.
+As your Safety Score increases and/or your FSD (Supervised) usage increases, your insurance premium decreases.
 The safer you drive, the less you pay.

 Unlike any other telematics or usage-based insurance products, you do not need an additional device in your Tesla vehicle to track your driving habits.
 Tesla Real-Time Insurance uses specific features within Tesla vehicles and Safety Factors to evaluate your driving behavior and premium.

 When you first sign up, we assume you have a Safety Score of 90.
-Your premium can adjust monthly based on your Safety Score and miles driven.
+Your premium can adjust monthly based on your Safety Score, FSD (Supervised) usage and miles driven.
 Your premium can also adjust upon renewal for reasons including vehicle aging and updates in the base cost of your plan.
 Tesla Insurance will always notify you in advance of your new monthly premium.

 Tesla Insurance aims to simplify the calculation of your premium.
 We limit the information about you and your vehicle that impacts your premium to the following categories.